brettdewoody/top-x-of-y/README.md

 1. Fork this repository
 2. Clone the fork to your local machine
 3. `cd` to the repo directory
-4. Start a server on `8088`.
-On a mac with Python installed this can be done with:
+4. Install the Netlify CLI with `npm install netlify-cli -g`

-      `python -m SimpleHTTPServer 8088`
+4. Start the dev server with `netlify dev`
-5. Open `localhost:8088` in your browser
+5. Open `localhost:8888` in your browser

 ## Privacy Policy